Women's Sexual Empowerment

 Have you been told that you are too much, and then felt like you needed to make yourself smaller?

-Women often don’t realize the degree to which they have internalized the messages by a culture that privileges men.
+Women often don’t realize the degree to which they have internalized the messages by a culture that privileges men's pleasure.
 Women are often taught to fill a certain role sexually- one that does not reflect their true sexual being.
 Have you been told you are not sexual enough or too sexual?
-This is because women's sexuality is constantly being compared to the male libido.
-Our work together will revolve around what feels right to you and working towards getting clear on what you want.
-So much of how sexual we feel can be limited to our body image and how sexy we think others find us.
-Being sexual requires being in our body and much of my work focuses on identifying the roadblocks to feeling good in your own skin, where the pleasure is found!
+This is because women's sexuality is constantly under scrutiny.
+Our work together will revolve around getting clear on what you want and how you can honor your body.
+So much of how sexual we feel is informed by our body image and how sexy we think others find us.
+Another factor is how connected we feel to our sexual partners.
+Being sexual requires being in our body and much of my work focuses on identifying the roadblocks to feeling good in your own skin and how to effectively communicate your wants and desires to others.

 Vulnerability is a gateway to expansive feeling.
 When we can allow ourselves to feel vulnerable with our partner, to allow them to really see us, we have the opportunity to simultaneously go deeper into intimacy and dive into the erotic.